abdulwahabkdi/wordpress-docker-compose-with-ssl/README.md

     Wait a few minutes for the containers to start and the SSL certificate to be generated.
 Then, visit `https://yourdomain.com` in your browser to complete the WordPress installation.

+More detailed version of this can be found here: https://medium.com/@abdulwahabkdi/deploy-wordpress-with-docker-ssl-no-headaches-e09a57a3c82e